manvel-khnkoyan/jpv/README.md

 ```

-## Multiple Valifdation
+## Multiple Validation

-For example when need to validate types and then values, need to do it twice and create aparted patterns.
+For example when need to validate types and then values, need to do it twice and create separate patterns.

 ```javascript